AlignTrue/aligntrue/.aligntrue/rules/rule_writing.md

 ---
-description: Use this when drafting or updating any Cursor rules.
+description: Use this when drafting or updating any Cursor or AlignTrue rules.
 content_hash: a8d2faeca5803ee22d01e2c6eaa58c65952a9b83d351ced0357a73138bb2b0cd
 ---